26 Great Books on Vietnam

 “There’s a saying in Vietnam: ‘The emperor’s rule stops at the village gate’.”

-If you’re interested in learning about contemporary Vietnam, then the most recently written book on the subject is Bill Hayton’s Vietnam: Rising Dragon by Bill Hayton.
+If you’re interested in learning about contemporary Vietnam, then the most recently written book on the subject is Bill Hayton’s Vietnam: Rising Dragon.

-Bill Hayton is a British journalist who was working for the BBC while in Vietnam.
-He lived in Vietnam in the early twenty-first century.
-He doesn’t even tell his readers exactly when he lived there, but he does mention that in 2007, he was expelled from Vietnam for his reporting on the dissident movement.
+Hayton is a British journalist who worked for the BBC in Vietnam in the early twenty-first century.
+He doesn’t tell his readers exactly when he lived there, but he does mention that in 2007, he was expelled from Vietnam for his reporting on the dissident movement.

 Rising Dragon is informative and insightful.
 To help you decide whether to buy it, here’s a chapter-by-chapter breakdown of what you’ll read: